inca-viewer/inca/README.md

 Smooth Gif playback with magnify, width, step forward & backward & play/pause<br>
 Search, organize, edit & view media files in browser<br>
+Add captions to images or video<br>
-Create Favorites, history, slideshows<br><br>
+Create Favorites, history, slideshows, storylines<br><br>
 Background music playlists from browser tab<br>
 Flip sound between music and video with volume-through-zero mouse gesture<br>
 Sleep timer gradually lowers volume if mouse quiet<br><br>

-To see if you already have a video from a website,<br>
+To see if you already have a video from an outside website,<br>
 Select part of the title text then 'long click' on it<br>
 A tab will immediately open with all matching files from your computer<br>

-First open of folder needs time to index videos, but then everything is very fast.<br>
-(6x6 thumbnails index at about 1000 videos per hour into the cache once only)<br>
+6x6 thumbnails index at about 1000 videos per hour into the cache once only<br>
+Then everything is very fast.<br>

 Written in a simple scripting language - AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>